nuts-foundation/nuts-specification/rfc/rfc017-distributed-network-grpc-v2.md

 ## 2. Terminology

+* **peer**: remote Nuts node that communicates with the local node.
 * **node identity**: (a.k.a. node DID) the DID a node uses to identify itself on the Nuts network.
 Multiple logical nodes (e.g. a cluster) may share the same node identity.
+* **private transactions**: transactions that are meant for a specific receiver (node) on the network.
+The transaction payload is solely shared with that particular node.

 Other terminology comes from the [Nuts Start Architecture](rfc001-nuts-start-architecture.md#nuts-start-architecture).

 ## X. Authenticating node identity

+Particular exchanges (private transactions) might require authentication of the peer's identity.
+This identity (a.k.a. node identity) is specified by [RFC015 Node identity](rfc015-node-identity.md).
+If a node has configured a node DID, it MUST send it as `nodeDID` gRPC header when establishing inbound or outbound connections.
+The node DID SHOULD be authenticated when received, so that exchanges that require authentication can proceed without interruption.

+As specified by RFC015, the node MUST authenticate the peer's node DID as follows:

+1. Resolve peer's node DID to its corresponding DID document.
+2. Assert that one of the `NutsComm` endpoint's host (including the port) matches (one of) the `dNSName` SANs in the peer's TLS client certificate.

 ## X. Private Transactions